Harika-SVL/Migation/notes.md

     [ Refer Here : https://www.techrepublic.com/article/create-mysql-8-database-user-remote-access-databases/ ]

-* Step 1:
+* Step-1 :
 ```
 The first thing we must do is configure MySQL for remote connections.
-To do this, log into your MySQL database server and open the configuration file with the command:
+To do this, log into your MySQL database server and open the configuration file with the command :

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

-In that file, look for the line:
+In that file, look for the line :

 bind-address = 127.0.0.1

-Change that line to:
+Change that line to :

 bind-address = 0.0.0.0

 Save and close the file.
-Restart the MySQL service with:
+Restart the MySQL service with :

 sudo systemctl restart mysql
 ```
-* Step 2: launch mysql shell `sudo mysql`
+* Step-2 : Launch mysql shell `sudo mysql`
 ```
 CREATE USER 'nop'@'%' IDENTIFIED BY 'nop12345';
 GRANT ALL PRIVILEGES ON *.* to 'nop'@'%';
 FLUSH PRIVILEGES;
 exit
 ```
-* Let's configure ecommerce application in webpage `http://<ip>:5000`
+* Let's configure ecommerce application in webpage `http://<ip> :5000`
 * Enter database details and credentials `nop/nop12345`
 * wait for few minutes for the page to be reloaded